CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_3.md

 ![Gradients of agreement](../worksheets/love_gradient-of-agreement.png)

 ## Day 2 Report Back
 Day 2 report-back questions are about the team *process*.
 We are interested in your team’s unique experience.
-For the report back, reflect on your team's process.
 Below are some prompts you might consider.
 You don't need to address all of them - choose which ones you want to present.
 Please limit your reflection to 2-3 mins.

 1. What worked well for your team?
      - [insert response here]